The Global Opportunity Fund

 Sarah Davie, MPA

 Sarah Davie, MPA, brings over 20 years of experience managing development programs across Africa, with a focus on nonprofit financial management.
 In 2001, she co-founded the Medical Relief Alliance (MRA) while working full-time at Helen Keller International, a global health nonprofit based in New York City.
 Sarah holds a Master’s in Public Administration from NYU’s Robert F. Wagner Graduate School of Public Service.
-She also serves as President of Source1, one of her family’s businesses, and an Inc. 5000 Fastest Growing Company.
+She also served as President of Source1, one of her family’s businesses, and an Inc. 5000 Fastest Growing Company.
+She currently oversees the Executive DPN Division of the Buyers Edge Platform.

 What began as a humble passion project, The GO Fund has since grown into a transformative nonprofit, improving lives across three countries.